UnnatiAkhouri/BlochOut/README.md

 ## How to Run:
 1. Clone the repository.
 2. Install required dependencies.
-3. Run the game using `streamlit run qubit_game.py`.
+3. Run the game using `streamlit run qubit_game.py` or play online: https://blochout.streamlit.app

 Enjoy exploring quantum mechanics!